backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/AMI - SOA.md

 	- This won't help you to create an AMI that guarantees file system integrity since you need to reboot the instance
 - To *maintain integrity  with automated backups* you need to provide the reboot parameter while taking images (EventBridge + Lambda + Createlmage API with reboot)
 	- ![[attachments/Pasted image 20230302114332.png]]

+## Sharing AMIs
+- **You can only share AMIs that have unencrypted volumes and volumes that are encrypted with a customer-managed CMK**.
+	-  If you share an AMI with encrypted volumes, *you must also share any CMKs used to encrypt them*.
+- **You do not need to share the Amazon EBS snapshots that an AMI references in order to share the AMI**
+	- *Only the AMI itself needs to be shared*; the *system automatically provides the access to the referenced Amazon EBS snapshots* for the launch.
+- You **CANNOT share an AMI that has volumes that are encrypted with an AWS-managed CMK**.
+- AMIs are a *regional resource*.
+	- Therefore, *sharing an AMI makes it available in that Region*.
+	- To make an AMI available in a **different Region**, *copy the AMI to the Region and then share it*.
+		- **Sharing an AMI from different Regions is NOT available**.

 ## Cross Account AMI sharing
 - We can share an AMI with another AWS account.